Bracken House, London: 20th century

-1980s redevelopment

 Like other newspapers, the Financial Times moved out of central London in the 1980s, and the printing works closed in 1988.
 The building was sold by Pearson in 1987.

-In August 1987 Bracken House became one of the first post-war buildings in England to become a Listed Building, (in the illustrious company of works such as Lord Foster's Willis Faber and Dumas Building, Ipswich, England of 1975), to prevent it being demolished and replaced by a new glass and steel building proposed by Michael Hopkins and Partners (the post-war Brynmawr Rubber Factory was listed in 1985 by the Welsh Office).
+In August 1987, Bracken House became one of the first post-war buildings in England to become a Listed Building, in works such as Lord Foster's Willis Faber and Dumas Building, Ipswich, England of 1975, to prevent it being demolished and replaced by a new glass and steel building proposed by Michael Hopkins and Partners, the post-war Brynmawr Rubber Factory was listed in 1985 by the Welsh Office.
 The plans were changed to incorporate the old building, redeveloped by Obayashi Corporation between 1988 and 1992.

+The altered building retained the old ranges to the north and south, but replaced the central printing hall with a new glass and structural gunmetal structure on a Hollington sandstone plinth, with boxy oriel windows inspired by Oriel Chambers in Liverpool, constructed in 1864.

+21st century

-The altered building retained the old ranges to the north and south, but replaced the central printing hall with a new glass and structural gunmetal structure on a Hollington sandstone plinth, with boxy oriel windows inspired by Oriel Chambers in Liverpool (constructed in 1864).
-With its main entrance now at 1 Friday Street to the east, the building was altered to include large open offices and trading floors for the European head office of the Industrial Bank of Japan, which combined with Dai-Ichi Kangyo Bank and Fuji Bank in 2002 to form Mizuho Financial Group, the third largest bank in Japan.
+With its main entrance now at 1 Friday Street to the east, the building was altered to include large open offices and trading floors for the European head office of the Industrial Bank of Japan, which combined with Dai-Ichi Kangyo Bank and Fuji Bank in 2002 to form Mizuho Financial Group, the third-largest bank in Japan.
 The Hopkins additions were included in the Grade II* listing in 2013.

-In 2019 the Financial Times relocated from its offices at Southwark Bridge back to Bracken House.
+In 2019, the Financial Times relocated from its offices at Southwark Bridge back to Bracken House.